Note:

 Other ways of splitting are explained in the following tutorials: Interactive Free-Hand Splitting, Split Before/After Color, Separate Color, Using Initial and Ending Stitch Boxes, Auto-Split and Saving and Sewing of Split Designs.

-2 - Select the "File > Open" menu to open a file which you want to split for overlapped hoop (Picture No. 1).
+2 - Select the "File > Open" menu to open a file that you want to split for an overlapped hoop (Picture No. 1).

-3 - In this example, the design will be split for "Brother Jumbo Small Hoop", therefore select this hoop in "Options > Hoop Size" menu.
+3 - In this example, the design will be split for the "Brother Jumbo Small Hoop"; therefore, select this hoop in the "Options > Hoop Size" menu.

 1. Open the design